 The Tezos Blockchain is a public record of all transactions by all addresses.
 However, an address is just a number - it doesn't reveal anything about the identity of the one using it, like a street address can.
 As long as this number is never linked to an identity, the Tezos user is safe.
 There is no way to "trace" a Tezos address to the person using it - unless they leave clues connecting their Tezos address to their physical identity. bitni.com has maximum anonymity - we don't ask for personal details.

+Tezos is not minable.
 Traditional cryptocurrency mining is the computational process of adding new blocks to the blockchain.
 New transactions are grouped together in a block.
 New blocks must cryptographically connect to previous blocks with a proof-of-work hash function.
 Tezos also has a blockchain, but with a critical difference - it is proof-of-stake rather than proof-of-work.
-The owners of the coins are the stakeholders.
-New Tezos are randomly awarded to stakeholders in a process called "baking".

 Tezos was not designed to be taxed.
 If no one reports their Tezos gains, there is no way an authoritarian regime can know who gained what.
 However, centralized exchanges with accounts and IDs do report their user's Tezos balance to tax authorities.
 If you want privacy from authoritarian regimes, you need an accountless exchange that doesn't ask for your ID - bitni.com is the best exchange in this regard.

 Tezos ATMs allow a customer to buy Tezos by inserting physical cash, like a vending machine, or send Tezos to receive physical cash.
 (The former are called "1 way" ATMs and the latter are called "2 way".)
 If the Tezos ATM is from a trusted manufacturer and operator, it should be safe to use.
 Different Tezos ATMs have differing AML/KYC requirements.